-This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
+This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

-While discussing all things pumpkin with a friend of mine, he shared that one of his favorite pumpkin sweets is an old-fashioned, pumpkin cookie, a treat that he used to have all the time as a kid.
+While discussing all things pumpkin with a friend of mine, he shared that one of his favorite pumpkin sweets is an old-fashioned, iced pumpkin cookie, a treat that he used to have all the time as a kid.
 He remembered the cookies as being super soft with icing over the tops.

 What these cookies are like:

-- Soft
+- Soft and thick

 - Sweet